SPONSOR F.A.Q.

 A sponsor is an individual, family, group, or congregation committed to providing monthly support for a child enrolled in an NCM-supported child development center (CDC), which is set up and run by a local congregation.
 A sponsor may also choose to support the child of a pastor living in poverty as a way to assist the family in meeting their child’s needs.
 Your monthly investment helps children grow through a holistic child development model.

-Because sponsorship is based on a one-to-one relationship, we encourage sponsors to pray for and write to their sponsored child regularly.
+Because sponsorship is based on a one-to-one relationship, we encourage sponsors to pray for and write to the child they sponsor regularly.
 The encouragement provided through correspondence is invaluable in reminding children of their value, building their self-confidence, and challenging them to succeed.
 Sponsorship is not limited only to members of the Church of the Nazarene.

-NCM’s holistic child development model seeks to simultaneously address key aspects of a child’s life—spiritual, intellectual, physical, emotional, and social—through learning opportunities and age-appropriate interventions.
-Through this model, children gain skills and opportunities to interrupt the cycle of poverty, dream about their futures, experience God’s love in tangible ways, and grow into the people God created them to be.
-The holistic child development model helps children in five key ways:
+NCM’s holistic child development model seeks to simultaneously address key aspects of a child’s life through learning opportunities and age-appropriate interventions.
+Children gain skills and opportunities to interrupt the cycle of poverty, dream about their futures, and grow into the people God created them to be.
+This model helps children in five key ways:

 • Physical: To ensure healthy development, children need support such as supplemental nutrition, hygiene education, health care, and safe spaces.